 He stabbed the fork into Conrad’s shoulder.

 Great stuff!
 I think The Polite Private Investigator needs to have his own mystery series, Mr. Halford!

 If you are looking for a remarkably delightful and fun read, then I highly suggest you try some Deli Meat.
 Four out of five stars at Goodreads.
-I’m putting it on the “Summer Reads” list, but don’t wait until then to read it!
+I’m putting it on the “Very Best!”
+First Books for 2019 as well as the “Summer Reads” list, but don’t wait until then to read it!
 (Psst: the Kindle version is only $2.99 at the time of this writing!)

 Deli Meat by Tom Halford